 Jacob and his dad Isaac were temperate men; but could be assertive when the situation called for it.
 Temperate people like Jacob and Isaac pick their battles carefully, and avoid getting all riled up over trifles.

 Can you just imagine the pleasure of living in a global society composed entirely of temperate people?
+No more protests, no more demonstrations, no more civil disobedience, no more riots, no more vandalism, no more marches, and no more bullies.
 That alone would be Nirvana to me.

 The 37th Psalm also promises peace; which implies not only the absence of war; but also the absence of training for war; viz: martial arts and standing armies.

 ● Isa 2:4 . .They shall beat their swords into plowshares, and their spears into pruning hooks: nation shall not lift up sword against nation, neither shall they learn war any more.